Fris0uman/CDDA-Game-Launcher/CONTRIBUTING.md

 <a name="translations"></a>
 ## Translations

-CDDA Game Launcher translations are hosted in Transifex.
+Kitten CDDA Launcher translations are hosted in Transifex.
 Transifex is a service with a straightforward web interface to let contributors help with untranslated text.

 Anyone is welcome to create or improve translations directly from